-In July 2022, we entered into a credit agreement with CIBC pursuant to which we borrowed \$60.0 million, referred to herein as the CIBC Credit Agreement.
+In July 2022, we entered into a credit agreement with CIBC as amended by the First Amendment to Credit Agreement, dated as of May 8, 2023, by and among the Company and CIBC, or the First Amendment, and the Second Amendment to Credit Agreement, dated as of June 23, 2023, by and among the Company and CIBC, or the Second Amendment, pursuant to which we borrowed \$60.0 million, referred to herein as the CIBC Credit Agreement.
 We used proceeds of the CIBC Credit Agreement to repay all amounts due under our credit agreement with OrbiMed, which was entered into in June 2018.